 Became the first Frenchman to win more than once in the same season in 2014, when he captured the Volvo China Open and the Portugal Masters.
 Some stunning golf down the stretch brought Levy his first title in China, where he became the 20th different winner of the event in its 20-year history, before two fine rounds in Vilamoura gave him an 18 under par winning total in the weather-affected Portugal Masters.
-In 2016, he out edged England’s Ross Fisher at the second hole of a tense play-off to secure the Porsche European Open title at Bad Griesbach in Germany, becoming the youngest Frenchman in history to claim three European Tour titles at age 26 years and 55 days, beating the previous record of Grégory Bourdy, who was 27 and 204 days when he won his third at the 2009 Hong Kong Open (Nov 09).
-Finished 30th in the Rankings in his debut Challenge Tour campaign in 2012, but went to the Qualifying School Final Stage in fine form after a strong finish to the season and took the 24th card at PGA Catalunya Resort to earn a rookie season on the European Tour.
+In 2016, he edged out England’s Ross Fisher at the second hole of a tense play-off to secure the Porsche European Open title at Bad Griesbach in Germany, becoming the youngest Frenchman in history to claim their first three European Tour titles at age 26 years and 55 days, beating the previous record of Grégory Bourdy, who was 27 and 204 days when he won his third at the 2009 Hong Kong Open (Nov 09).
+Finished 30th in the Rankings in his debut European Challenge Tour campaign in 2012, but went to the European Tour Qualifying School Final Stage in fine form after a strong finish to the season and took the 24th card at PGA Catalunya Resort to earn a rookie season on the European Tour.
 Began playing at the age of three before moving back to France from the USA in 1994, where he developed and represented France.
 Won the Eisenhower Trophy alongside Romain Wattel and Johann Lopez-Lazaro in the most dramatic circumstances, holing a 50-foot putt to triumph.
 The son of two pharmacists, he is a huge fan of Olympique de Marseille FC.